What is a

 You can also contribute pretax through profit sharing.
 Sole Proprietors, Partnerships and LLCs can contribute up to 20% of their net earnings from self-employment.
 S-Corps and C-Corps can contribute up to 25% of their salary from self-employment.

-Total contributions for 2020 cannot exceed $57,000, or $63,500 if you're 50 or older.
+Total contributions for 2022 cannot exceed $61,000, or $67,500 if you're 50 or older.
 Neither amount, separate or combined, can exceed your earnings or salary from self-employment.
-Estimate your maximum contribution amount here.
+Read our blog post to find the 2021 contribution limits.

 Access your retirement funds and put them in your hands today.